WilliammVu/AI-Powered-Task-Manager/README.md

 # Features
 - CRUD: Create, Read, Update, and Delete tasks
 - AI Personal Assistant that can do any of the above features after running natural language processing
-- Undo feature
+- Undo functionality

 # Data Structures
 - Linked list and binary search trees to store task data
-- stack to store actions for undo functionality
+- stack to store actions for undo commands

 # File overview
 - 20 C++ source files that make up the main program